agaldran/uqinmia-miccai/readme.md

 If you are interested on checking a section of the tutorial, you can use [this handy tool](https://download-directory.github.io/) to download the contents of a particular subfolder in this repo by inserting its url.

-Contents related to the 2023/24 edition can be found in the `2023`/`2024` folder, please head to the `2025` directory for the latest version of our tutorial.
+Contents related to previous editions can be found in the `2023`/`2024` folder, please head to the `2025` directory for the latest version of our tutorial.

 Related materials
 ---